 As the work begins, I sense how life was meant to be for you, that is, what your true path through this world would have been had you not been redirected by life circumstances.
 As our work progresses, we get to see how your true path can be made accessible.
 This does not involve an actual plan or set of goals.
 Rather, it involves a shared intuitive glimpsing of the Truth that is you, a vision of your potential, which will inspire the process, whether it lasts for a few sessions or several years.

 I will listen to you.
-Deeply listening is a very potent process, working to corrected for all those times in your formative years when you needed patient, selfless, and compassionate attention but did not receive it.
+Deeply listening is a very potent process, serving to correct for all those times in your formative years when you needed patient, selfless, and compassionate attention but did not receive it.

 Really being heard by another person does something else.
 It serves as a model for a process you will be encouraged to develop within yourself, that is, bringing about a more effective awareness of your thoughts, feelings, and actions, by giving a portion of your energy to the role of a witness of your own experience.
 Being able to observe yourself with neutrality as you move through life is an inner skill that has vast power.

 We will draw on established cultures.
 The ones that are most accessible to me are Taoist, Native American, Jewish, and Quaker.
 These threads of received wisdom are woven into connections, explanations, and suggestions for action, all of which lead the way towards self-healing, along with the teachings of the western psychological schools that I absorbed in my formal training.

 That self-healing begins the moment we start.
 Words do a lot to point the way to needed changes, and articulated ideas provide context to clarify intentions.
 Speech produces a positive change both through its content and through the vibrations in the silences between words.
 When two people achieve deep connection through words, there is a bioenergy resonance between the language centers in their two brains and a simultaneous one between the fields of their two hearts.